hesamuel93/movie-character-recognizer/README.md

 The tool mainly uses the CLIP model from OpenAI, as well as cosine similarity tests, to analyze the images and recognize the characters.
 The app can be run locally, with a backend built on Python and a frontend built on Javascript and HTML.

 ## Usage
-Once you clone/download this project, you can use it by first executing the *python "app.py"* command.
+Once you clone/download this project, you can use it by first executing the *python "app.py"* command in your terminal.
-Then, open the html file or go to *http://127.0.0.1:5000* in your browser to run the web app.
+Then, go to *http://127.0.0.1:5000* in your browser to run the web app.
 Upload 3 to 5 images for a character, and when you are done you can press the "Upload Character" button to have that character's embeddings saved.
 Then, to sort a folder of different character images, upload the folder using the "Recognize Characters" feature.
 The images will be sorted by character in the 'static/characters' directory.
 You can view the total images of a character using the "View Gallery" option.